Pioreactor/docs.pioreactor/developer_guide/02-Background Jobs/01-How background jobs work.md

 job.publish(f"pioreactor/{job.unit}/{job.experiment}/...", payload)
 ```

-Another common pattern is to subscribe to a MQTT topic, and execute a threaded callback whenever a message comes in.
+Another common pattern is to subscribe to a MQTT topic, and execute a threaded callback whenever a message comes in from that topic.
 This is done with the `.subscribe_and_callback` method.
 By convention, this is most often used in a `.start_passive_listeners` method:

 ```python
 from pioreactor.background_jobs.base import BackgroundJob